Higher-rank instantons sheaves on Fano threefolds: Instantons on Fano threefolds of odd index

 \end{enumerate} \end{theorem}

-The main idea behind the proof is the same as the one used for indices $\{2,3,4\}$: to inductively construct $(n+1,k)$ unobstructed and strictly $\mu$-semistable instantons via non-split extensions in $\Ext^1(E_n^k, F_0)$, where $E_n^k$ is an $(n,k)$-instanton satisfying the theorem, and then to show that they deform into $\mu$-stable instantons.
+The main idea behind the proof is the same as the one used for indices $\{2,3,4\}$, namely, to construct inductively some $(n+1,k)$-instantons, which would be unobstructed and strictly slope-semistable, via non-split extensions in $\Ext^1(E_n^k, F_0)$, where $E_n^k$ is an $(n,k)$-instanton coming from the previous step of the induction, and then to show that they deform into slope-stable instantons.

-The key difference lies in the moduli space where this deformation takes place and the main reason for this difference is that on $X$ we do not have existence of rank 2 't Hooft bundles for every value of the charge.
+The key difference lies in the moduli space where this deformation takes place and the main reason for this difference is that on $X$ we do not have existence of rank-2 't Hooft bundles for every value of the charge.
 This time, we will deform $E_{n+1}^k$ in a moduli space of simple sheaves $\Spl_X(\gamma(n+1,k))$.
-To achieve this, we will once again use a dimension counting argument to show that the only component of $\Spl_X(\gamma(n+1,k))$ trough $[E_{n+1}^k]$ cannot be entirely contained in the closed subscheme $Z_{\gamma(n,k)} \subset \Spl_X(\gamma(n+1,k))$, which parameterises sheaves admitting quotients with Chern character $\gamma(n,k).$
+To achieve this, we will once again use a dimension counting argument to show that the only component of $\Spl_X(\gamma(n+1,k))$ through $[E_{n+1}^k]$ cannot be entirely contained in the closed subscheme $Z_{\gamma(n,k)} \subset \Spl_X(\gamma(n+1,k))$, which parametrises sheaves admitting quotients with Chern character $\gamma(n,k).$